walteryu/trashspotting/README.md

 4. [Docker - TensorFlow Image](https://hub.docker.com/r/tensorflow/tensorflow/)
 5. [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/install.html)

-Each module is intended to run in this [Colaboratory notebook](https://colab.research.google.com/drive/1gy4IcA6Kmasez6TXu1NM6fR3YWdKKr1f), so clone the notebook to you Google Drive account and paste desired module to run it.
+Each module is intended to run in this [Colaboratory notebook](https://colab.research.google.com/drive/1gy4IcA6Kmasez6TXu1NM6fR3YWdKKr1f), so clone the notebook to your Google Drive account and paste desired module to run it.

 Each major tutorial is organized into its own notebook module and cited accordingly; also included are annotated Google Street View images with CA highway litter for model training/testing.